mattermost/docs/source/administration/config-settings.rst

 | This feature's ``config.json`` setting is ``"EnableUploads": false`` with options ``true`` and ``false``.                                                            |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Allow Insecure Download Url
+Allow Insecure Download URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True:** Enables downloading and installing a plugin from a remote url.
+**True**: Enables downloading and installing a plugin from a remote URL.

-**False:** Disables downloading and installing a plugin from a remote url.
+**False**: Disables downloading and installing a plugin from a remote URL.

 +-----------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AllowInsecureDownloadUrl": false`` with options ``true`` and ``false``.                    |